Left chevron

 • How do I want to be perceived?

 In the fashion world, you'll be inundated with new influences, new ideas and new working styles.
 Be attentive and ready to learn, but be sure to put your own stamp on things.
+Stephanie has spent years refining her tastes and preferences, but the process is infinite.
+Here's how to get started:

-• Immerse yourself in culture and the arts—drink up as much as you can to accrue a broad bank of references and interests.
+• Immerse yourself in culture and the arts.
+Drink up as much as you can to accrue a broad bank of references and interests.

-• Ask critical questions about what you're consuming—it's all well and good saying 'I like that', but always ask yourself, 'why'?
+• Ask critical questions about what you're consuming.
+It's all well and good saying 'I like that', but always ask yourself why.
 How can your conclusions inform your own work?

-• Know what you stand for—think about your core values and create work that honours those.
+• Know what you stand for.
+Think about your core values and create work that honours those.
 Everything you create can be interpreted as a statement.

 Individuality is your asset.
 Authenticity and originality in your work will serve you well.